xma711/notebook/web/javascript/README.md

 The whole concept is pretty simple.

 The reason that javascript can access each element is that the whole html file is transformed to a DOM (Document Object Model) inside the browser.
-It is a hierachical tree representation of a html file.
+It is a hierarchical tree representation of a html file.
 With this, javascript is able to get a 'pointer' to each element with a proper name.

 Each element in the html should set an 'id' if it wants to be accessed individually by javascript.